WestMecCoding/Asteroid_Game/README.md

 # ASTEROID GAME PROJECT

+## step-12 branch

+We will add collision with the asteroids and take damage.

+We will slow down the total acceleration of the ship.

+We will make the asteroids more textured by combining line drawings.

 ## step-11 branch

 We will make the ship jump position as it moves across the screen edges.